 7:30 pm – Ringing of the Bells (ACPL and Downtown Churches)

 7:45 pm – Fireworks at Parkview Field (Jefferson Blvd)

 Will you be joining the fun and helping Fort Wayne count down the lighting of many holiday displays?

-After the Night of Lights, don’t forget to enjoy many of the HolidayFest activities and festivals like the Botanical Conservatory’s Twelve Days of Christmas exhibit, the History Center’s Festival of Gingerbread, or the Embassy Theatre’s Festival of Trees!
+After the Night of Lights, don’t forget to enjoy many of the HolidayFest activities and festivals like the Botanical Conservatory’s Snow Days exhibit, the History Center’s Festival of Gingerbread, or the Embassy Theatre’s Festival of Trees!